ShivamBhosale/100DaysOfCode/index.md

 Followed the NLP tutorial on Tensorflow and created a Sentiment Analyser which can predict the level of sarcasm in any text.But I have realised I'm more awed by CNN so will be learning more about Image Processing for next few days or even weeks.

 ## Day 29: Plant Disease Detection
-I continue to work on the plant disease detection model to build a model in a way that it can predict the difference between a bacterial spot infected pepper plant, healthy pepper plant, healthy tomato plant and an early blight infected plant.
+I continued to work on the plant disease detection model to build a model in a way that it can predict the difference between a bacterial spot infected pepper plant, healthy pepper plant, healthy tomato plant and an early blight infected plant.
 Still working on to improve the accuracy.